ritesh/blog-source/content/til.md

 +++
 # Integration Testing Lambda Functions Locally

 Never had to test AWS Lambda functions locally (test in production YOLO).
-While walking through the docs with a colleague, I found that the nifty way to test a lambda function created [using SAM](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) is to run:
+While walking through the docs with a colleague, we found that the nifty way to test a lambda function created [using SAM](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) is to run:

 `$ sam local start-lambda`